Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Costing little to both cast and equip to a creature, Skullclamp gives one extra power but subtracts a toughness.
 However, this subtraction can actually help, as when the equipped creature dies, you get to draw two cards.
 Thus, Skullclamp can be fitted onto units with one toughness (especially tokens) to purposefully kill them and provide unparalleled draw power.
 Like most artifact-equipments, it's also colorless, qualifying for any deck scheme.

 21. Phyrexian Metamorph

 One of Phyrexian Metamorph's mana can instead be paid for using two life, giving access to its incredible effect with just three mana.
 Upon entering the field, Metamorph can become a copy of any creature or artifact—including your opponent's!
 Just keep the legend rule in mind here to ensure you don't have to send a copied legendary card you control to the graveyard.

-The undisputed best safeguard against annoying blue counters and other unpredictable instants, Grand Abolisher prevents opponents from activating spells or abilities during your turn.
-Absolutely essential when tackling a blue deck., and his amusing flavor text is lovably campy.
+The undisputed best anti-counter safeguard, Grand Abolisher prevents opponents from activating spells or abilities during your turn and has surprisingly decent 2/2 stats.
+He's absolutely essential when tackling a blue deck, but also protects against instants from any structure, and his amusing flavor text is lovably campy.

 Players fear the eldrazi cards for good reason.
 Most are colorless, meaning one could be lurking in any build, and though they cost incredible amounts of mana, their annihilator effect forces opponents to sacrifice when they attack.